 Lisa, a SESAC-affiliated songwriter, has also performed in Nashville at The Sutler, Douglas Corner, the Broken Spoke, Davis-Kidd Bookstore, Gibson’s Guitar Bar, and Radio Café.
 With the bluegrass band Dirt Road, they played in Alabama and Georgia in 2000-2001 and recorded a CD with band members Brett Martin (banjo), John Narramore (dobro) and Mark McKenzie (bass).
 After moving to North Carolina they played at the Winter Folk Festival and the Cabbell Concert at Appalachian State University, at Jimmy’s Java Coffeehouse in Boone, at the Hometown Opry and the Heritage Festival in Wilkesboro, at Drips Coffeehouse in Hickory, at the Watauga County Arts Councils “Concerts on the Lawn” series in Boone, at the Andy Griffith Playhouse in Mt.
 Airy, and at the Mountainhome Music concert series in Boone.
 Lisa has also played at the Ashe County Civic Center with Katy Taylor and friends.
 In 2013 they performed at the Rhythm and Roots festival in Bristol Tennessee/Virginia, and in North Carolina they have played at the River House Inn.
 While in Hackettstown, New Jersey from 2016 to 2018, serving as the presidential couple at Centenary University, they performed at the Centenary Stage Company, the Hackettstown Spring Fling, the Heartland Hayride radio show, and other area venues.
 It took living in New Jersey for Dave to get the banjo back out and for the duo to add more old-time Appalachian music to their repertoire.
-They now live in Hiram, Ohio, where Dave is president of Hiram College, they are now enjoying retirement in Western Pennsylvania.
+After three years in Hiram, Ohio, where Dave was president of Hiram College, they are now enjoying retirement in Western Pennsylvania.